 How Much Does Cosmetology School Cost?

-The cost of cosmetology school is based on several factors, such as where you live, if the school has a particular specialization, and your state’s requirements for the number of hours you need to train before becoming licensed.
-Remember that program fees are only one component of cosmetology school costs, as you may also need to pay for housing, supplies, and books.
+The cost and requirements for cosmetology school are based on multiple factors, such as where you live, if the school has a particular specialization, the school's brand, and your state’s requirements for the number of hours you need to train before becoming licensed.

-Aside from living accommodation (which we’ll discuss below), tuition fees will likely be the highest cost of attending cosmetology school.
-The average cost of full cosmetology programs run from about $6,500 to $10,000.
-Fees can be much more or much less than this, depending on many factors, including:
+Aside from living accommodation (which we’ll discuss below), tuition will likely be the highest cost of attending cosmetology school.
+Tuition can depend on many factors, including:

 • Location